 1. People with Aspergerโs syndrome are all geniuses or have exceptional talents.

 There is truth to the idea that many on the autism spectrum are highly intelligent.
-There is also truth in that some people with Aspergerโs/autism display high IQ or incredible talents – often creative, such as in music.
+There is also truth in that some people with Aspergerโs/autism display high IQ or particular talents – often creative, like in music or mathematics.

 However, this is still one of those very common myths and misconceptions about Aspergerโs.

-So like the rest of the population, people with Aspergerโs display a large range of IQs and abilities.
+So, like the rest of the population, people with Aspergerโs display a wide range of intellectual abilities, strengths and support needs.

 2. People with Asperger’s are rude.